spencerthayer/2024-Election-Polling-Analysis/readme.md

      - More forgiving of polls with mixed strengths and weaknesses.
    - **Cons**:
      - May allow lower-quality polls to have more influence than desired.

+   *Implementation Note*: Utilizes NumPy's `mean()` function to calculate the average of weighted components.

 **Multipliers**: